datarmada/minotor/docs/Tutorial.md

 ```

-**In order to compare those data, the training data and the prediction data you are importing in minotored must have the same preprocessing, if any.**
+**In order to compare those data, the training data and the prediction data you are importing in Minotor must have the same preprocessing, if any.**

 ## Inspect your data